 Country Score Pol Fin Sec Mkt Ext What’s driving it

-Cuba 4.8 5 5 4 5 5 One of the worst blackout stretches in years drags on, which Havana blames on tightened US fuel sanctions as the ageing grid buckles.
+Cuba 4.8 5 5 4 5 5 One of the worst blackout stretches in its history drags into July, with a peak deficit above 2,100 megawatts as the ageing grid buckles and Washington keeps up the pressure.

-Bolivia 4.6 5 5 3 4 4 Blockades are cleared under an army-backed emergency and Paz pivots to reform, but a roughly 30% devaluation and IMF talks frame the worst crisis in four decades.
+Bolivia 4.6 5 5 3 4 4 Road blockades are cleared under an army-backed emergency, but a roughly 30% devaluation and IMF talks frame the worst economic crisis in four decades.

-Uruguay 3.9 5 2 2 2 3 President Orsi’s approval has collapsed to 20% over a discounted-SUV scandal, a jolt to the region’s steadiest democracy.
+Uruguay 3.9 5 2 2 2 3 President Orsi’s approval has collapsed to 20% over a discounted-SUV scandal, a jolt to the region’s steadiest democracy that the Mercosur chair cannot cure.

-Ecuador 3.6 4 3 5 3 3 A 60-day security state of exception grips ten provinces and cheap oil keeps squeezing an oil-dependent budget.
+Ecuador 3.6 4 3 5 3 3 A 60-day security state of exception grips ten provinces and cheap oil squeezes the budget, with the World Cup distraction now gone.

-Costa Rica 3.2 3 2 4 2 3 The president accuses organized crime of infiltrating the Judiciary, even as she reports a 15% fall in homicides.
+Costa Rica 3.2 3 2 4 2 3 The president accuses organized crime of infiltrating the Judiciary, exposing how far the cartels have reached into a country that thought itself immune.

 What could lift or darken the mood